msjimc/AgileStructure/guide/README.md

 ![Figure 17b](images/figureCb.jpg)

-Figure 17b: The order of the reads in the message box is determined by chromosomal position, which may differ from the display order of the reads.
+Figure 17b: The order of the reads in the message box is determined by chromosomal position, which may differ from the displayed order of the reads.

 ### Identifying deletions using the primary alignments CIGAR string

 To annotate a deletion, select the reads containing the variant of interest and then select the  ```Variant determination``` > ```Use primary alignment's CIGAR string``` > ```Deletion``` menu option (Figure 18a).
-This will open a message box, listing the deletions over 10 bps followed by the reads and finally the variant's annotation (Figure 18b).
+This will open a message box, listing the deletions over 10 bp followed by the names of the reads and finally, the variant's annotation (Figure 18b).

 ![Figure 18a](images/figureDa.jpg)